U.N. green climate fund, meant to aid poor, holds first talks

 GENEVA Leaders of a U.N. green fund meant to channel billions of dollars to help developing economies cope with climate change met for the first time on Thursday after months of delays.

-Developed nations agreed in 2009 to raise climate aid, now about $10 billion (6.3 billion pounds) a year, to an annual $100 billion from 2020 to help developing countries curb greenhouse gas emissions and cope with floods, droughts, heat waves and rising sea levels.
+Developed nations agreed in 2009 to raise climate aid, now about $10 billion a year, to an annual $100 billion from 2020 to help developing countries curb greenhouse gas emissions and cope with floods, droughts, heatwaves and rising sea levels.

 Once up and running, the Green Climate Fund is meant to manage rising aid flows.
 Candidates to host the fund's headquarters are Germany, Mexico, Namibia, Poland, South Korea and Switzerland.